DoubangoTelecom/ultimateALPR-SDK/samples/python/recognizer/README.md

 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 Default value is the current folder.
 - `--parallel` Whether to enabled the parallel mode.
 More info about the parallel mode at [https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html](https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html).
 Default: *false*.
 - `--charset` Defines the recognition charset (a.k.a alphabet) value (latin, korean, chinese...).
 Default: *latin*.
+- `--car_noplate_detect_enabled` Whether to detect and return cars with no plate.
+Default: *false*.
+- `--ienv_enabled` Whether to enable Image Enhancement for Night-Vision (IENV).
+More info about IENV at https://www.doubango.org/SDKs/anpr/docs/Features.html#image-enhancement-for-night-vision-ienv.
+Default: *true* for x86-64 and *false* for ARM.
 - `--openvino_enabled` Whether to enable OpenVINO.
 Tensorflow will be used when OpenVINO is disabled.
 Default: *true*.
 - `--openvino_device` Defines the OpenVINO device to use (CPU, GPU, FPGA...).
 More info at https://www.doubango.org/SDKs/anpr/docs/Configuration_options.html#openvino-device.
 Default: *CPU*."
 - `--klass_lpci_enabled` Whether to enable License Plate Country Identification (LPCI).
 More info at https://www.doubango.org/SDKs/anpr/docs/Features.html#license-plate-country-identification-lpci.
 Default: *false*.
 - `--klass_vcr_enabled` Whether to enable Vehicle Color Recognition (VCR).
 More info at https://www.doubango.org/SDKs/anpr/docs/Features.html#vehicle-color-recognition-vcr.
 Default: *false*.
 - `--klass_vmmr_enabled` Whether to enable Vehicle Make Model Recognition (VMMR).
 More info at https://www.doubango.org/SDKs/anpr/docs/Features.html#vehicle-make-model-recognition-vmmr.
+Default: *false*.
+- `--klass_vbsr_enabled` Whether to enable Vehicle Body Style Recognition (VBSR).
+More info at https://www.doubango.org/SDKs/anpr/docs/Features.html#vehicle-body-style-recognition-vbsr.
 Default: *false*.
 - `--tokenfile` Path to the file containing the base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.
 - `--tokendata` Base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.